aknobloch/plex-persist/README.md

 Run the `plex-persist.py` file with Python 3, adding positional arguments for your server name, section, username and password.
 Execute the command `python3 plex-persist.py --help` for more information on running.

 #### Artist Filtering
-The optional `--artist-filter '<name>` flag allows running only against artists who match the given search criteria.
+The optional `--artist-filter '<name>'` flag allows running only against artists who match the given search criteria.
 Note that this is not a strict match, nor case sensitive.
-For instance both the artist 'Mac Miller' and 'Macklemore' will match the search criteria 'mac'.
+For instance both the artist 'Mac Miller' and 'Macklemore' will match the flag `--artist-filter 'mac'`.
 Additonally, the search results are based on Plex's search algorithm and the results of identical queries are subject to change at any point. **It is strongly recommended you use the `--dry-run` flag when attempting to filter to make sure no additional results are pulled in.**

 #### Known Issues
 * Plex Persist cannot currently handle `.m4a` files.